Knot invariants and higher representation theory II: the categorification of quantum knot invariants: Braiding functors

+Given any reduced expression for the longest permutation of 4 consecutive strands, we can apply these isomorphisms to go around the loop of the Zamolodchikov tetrahedral equation, collapsing empty red triangles in the desired sequence.
+Since can use the relations to pull all black strands out of all the polygons created by the red strands in the permutation of 4 strands, going around this loop sends a diagram to itself.
+Thus, the braid group action we have defined is strong. \end{proof}

-It follows that $\mathbb{B}_\tau$ is an equivalence.
-Since it factors through any $\mathbb{B}_{\si_k}$ on the left and right, $\mathbb{B}_{\si_k}$ is an equivalence as well. \end{proof} Recall that the {\bf Ringel dual} of a standardly stratified category is the category of modules over the endomorphism ring of a tilting generator, that is, the opposite category to the heart of the $t$-structure in which the tiltings are projective.
+Recall that the {\bf Ringel dual} of a standardly stratified category is the category of modules over the endomorphism ring of a tilting generator, that is, the opposite category to the heart of the $t$-structure in which the tiltings are projective.

 \begin{cor} The Ringel dual of $\cata^\bla$ is equivalent to $\cata^{\tau\cdot \bla}$. \end{cor}

 If $C_i$ and $C'_i$ are semi-orthogonal decompositions indexed by $i\in[1,n]$ then $C_i'$ is the {\bf mutation} of $C_i$ by a permutation $\si$ if the category generated by $C_i$ for $i\leq j$ is the same as that generated by $C_{\si(i)}'$ for $i\leq j$.